 This course is available for study in the countries shown.
 Fees and financial support may vary by country.

 If you would like more information about the Postgraduate Computing programme as a whole, you can visit the programme website.
-This site includes additional information about the programme, details of new courses and qualifications that are being planned, some samples of study materials, FAQs and links to descriptions of current courses and related qualifications.
+This site includes additional information about the programme, details of new modules and qualifications that are being planned, some samples of study materials, FAQs and links to descriptions of current modules and related qualifications.

 You do need to have a reasonable standard of spoken and written English to study successfully with us.
 Poor language skills will make study more difficult, and it will take longer.
 The normal requirements for English language skills are explained on our website.